MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/rationalize.md

 ## Traditional view of rationalization

 It's easy to understand rationalization when you visualize the traditional process of rationalization as a complex decision tree.
-Each asset in the digital estate is fed through a process that results in one of five answers (the five Rs).
+Each asset in the digital estate is fed through a process that results in one of five answers (the five Rs of rationalization).
 For small estates, this process works well.
 For larger estates, it's inefficient and can lead to significant delays.
 Let's examine the process to see why.
 Then we'll present a more efficient model.

 **Inventory:** A thorough inventory of assets, including applications, software, hardware, operating systems, and system performance metrics, is required for completing a full rationalization by using traditional models.

 **Quantitative analysis:** In the decision tree, quantitative questions drive the first layer of decisions.
-Common questions include the following: Is the asset in use today?
-If so, is it optimized and sized properly?
-What dependencies exist between assets?
+Common questions include the following:

+    - Is the asset in use today?
+    - If so, is it optimized and sized properly?
+    - What dependencies exist between assets?
 These questions are vital to the classification of the inventory.

 **Qualitative analysis:** The next set of decisions requires human intelligence in the form of qualitative analysis.
 Often, the questions that come up here are unique to the solution and can be answered only by business stakeholders and power users.
 These decisions typically delay the process, slowing things down considerably.
 This analysis generally consumes 40 to 80 FTE hours per application.